 Finally, the details which made the difference in my ability to stay warm and toasty during my dive were:

-– My 5mm dry suit gloves.
-These made a huge difference from a comfort point of view even compared to my dives in 6°C in Scotland with my previous gloves.
+My gloves made a huge difference from a comfort point of view even compared to my dives in 6°C in Scotland with my previous gloves.
 No water was circulating inside so my hands stayed at a normal temperature.
-Besides, although all my buddies were wearing 7mm mitaines, I could keep my full dexterity, which was really useful to shoot pictures and videos.
+Besides, although all my buddies were wearing 7mm mittens, I could keep my full dexterity, which was really useful to shoot pictures and videos.
 My hands never shook the way they did during my first extreme cold dive in Ushuaia, Argentina.

-I had the impression during the dive of having a liquid mirror above my head, or if you prefer it was like flying over a lake, a bit like my halocline experience in the Cenotes of Mexico, except here everything was upside down.
-As a result it is a delightful playground for underwater photographers and videographers.
+I had the impression during the dive of having a liquid mirror above my head, or if you prefer it was like flying over a lake, except here everything was upside down.
+As a result, it is a delightful playground for underwater photographers and videographers.
 The 100m visibility allowing to shoot from a long distance.
-Shots of tiny divers lost between the huge rocks of Silfra canyon and especially the part called Cathedral make incredible images.
+Shots of tiny divers lost between the huge rocks of Silfra Canyon and especially the part called Cathedral make incredible images.

 During the dive, you will alternate between deeper parts, no more than 15m, and very shallow paths just below the surface which link the different parts of the canyon.
 Scuba divers need to make sure to always control the speed of their ascent and purge their BCD and dry suit each time.

 The total dive time in Silfra is approximately 30 to 35 minutes.
 I thoroughly recommend doing the 2 dives to fully appreciate the wonders of this fantastic scuba diving spot.
 The dive ends in a lagoon, where silt particles at the bottom are so thin that you should be extra careful not to get too close to it, even by frog kicking carefully with your fins.